gpertea/rsamcounts/README.md

  * _outprefix_.jx.tab
  * _outprefix_.qc_stats.tab

-_outprefix_ is the output file name prefix, default `RSAMC`, which can be provided by the user with `--prefix/-l` option.
+_outprefix_ is the output file name prefix, default `samcounts`, which can be provided by the user with `--prefix/-l` option.